mdgspace/sonara/README.md

 Each subdirectory contains its own `README.md` file with more specific information.

+## Technical Details

+For an in-depth explanation of the audio synthesis concepts used in this project, including waveforms, harmonics, and synthesis techniques, see the [TECHNICAL_DETAILS.md](TECHNICAL_DETAILS.md) file.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.